Rohit699/Churn_Prediction-Retention-Dashboard/README.md

 ### **1️⃣ Data Preparation (SQL Server)**
 <img width="661" height="596" alt="image" src="https://github.com/user-attachments/assets/5721e381-f87c-417d-8ab0-dcbfbc0bf423" />

+Loading the data from the source file.
+For this purpose, we are using Microsoft SQL Server(Data Warehouse) as it is widely used for solutions across the industry, and  because a full-fledged database system is better at handling recurring data loads and maintaining data integrity compared to an Excel file.
+# ** Steps **
+Create Database/ Create Table/ Load Data
 Extraction of data, performing data cleaning, transformation, and feature engineering.

 ### **2️⃣ Exploratory Data Analysis**

-Analyzed churn drivers and customer behavior.
+Analyzed the columns, ie, Strength, demographics, geographics, services, churn drivers, and customer behavior.

 ### **3️⃣ Power BI Dashboard**

-Includes churn summary, demographics, billing insights, and service patterns.
+Includes Churn Analysis summary, demographics, billing insights, service patterns, and churn rate on different parameters.

 ### **4️⃣ Machine Learning Model**

 Tested the machine learning model, i.e, Random Forest to predict future churners

-Example model scores (replace with your own):
+Random Forest model scores :

   Metric      Score
   ----------- ---------